I beg to move,

 First, I want to welcome the Minister of State to his place back in the Government.
 He has been in the Home Office since 13 February, but this is my first opportunity to welcome him back to the Government Front Bench.
 Of course, we used to spar across the Dispatch Box when he was the Secretary of State for Housing, Communities and Local Government.
 I know that, like me, he believes firmly in devolution, which is why I think there is a degree of consensus about the need for this important measure for Greater Manchester today.
 I also want to welcome my hon.
 Friend the Member for Croydon Central (Sarah Jones) to her new role as the shadow Home Office Minister.
 I look forward to working alongside her from the Back Benches.

-A day after International Firefighters Day, I want to pay tribute to all those dedicated firefighters, and other Greater Manchester Fire and Rescue Service staff, who work so hard week in, week out to keep people across Greater Manchester, the 10 boroughs that make up our county, safe.
+A day after International Firefighters’ Day, I want to pay tribute to all those dedicated firefighters, and other Greater Manchester Fire and Rescue Service staff, who work so hard week in, week out to keep people across Greater Manchester, the 10 boroughs that make up our county, safe.
 Along with so many other public services, they are doing an amazing job of keeping residents safe during the current coronavirus outbreak.
 They deserve wider acknowledgement for their tremendous work.

 In turning to the substance of the statutory instrument before us today, it is important to keep in mind that, as my hon.
 Friend the Member for Manchester, Withington (Jeff Smith) said, the origins of the measures lie in the Manchester Arena terrorist attack of 2017, one of the darkest days for Greater Manchester that I can remember in my 45 years of living here.
-As we know, the Kerslake report into the attack, which Mayor Andy Burnham commissioned, highlighted the importance of the fire and rescue service working more closely with other emergency services, in particular Greater Manchester police.
+As we know, the Kerslake report on the attack, which Mayor Andy Burnham commissioned, highlighted the importance of the fire and rescue service working more closely with other emergency services, in particular Greater Manchester police.
 I have always believed that one of the values of devolution is to prevent the disjointed system that has developed over a number of years and allow the more rounded, joined up delivery of public services.

 I believe that the changes in the statutory instrument will help with that.
 They will give the deputy Mayor for policing and crime, Baroness Hughes of Stretford, a distinguished former Member of this House, the powers to ensure that that collaboration is at the heart of the relationship between our police and fire services.
 The changes—I disagree with the hon.
 Member for Bolton West (Chris Green)—will improve the transparency and accountability of the management of both fire and police services in Greater Manchester by transforming the police and crime panel into the police, fire and crime panel.
 They will also provide an invaluable and important scrutiny function, which will improve the governance in our area.